kdwils/blog/content/posts/installing-metallb.md

 ### Configuration

 We need to tell metallb what ip pool it has to pick from.
-You can use `10.0.1.0/24 CIDR` syntax here or a range such as `10.0.0.0-10.0.0.100`.
+You can use `10.0.1.0/24` syntax here or a range such as `10.0.0.0-10.0.0.100`.
 To do this, we create an `IPAddressPool`.

 {{< highlight yaml >}}
 $ cat ip-address-pool.yaml